learninginvision/SPUDRFs-caffe/README.md

 ![figure1](https://github.com/learninginvision/SPUDRFs/blob/master/pic/Figure1.png)

+If you use this code for your research, please cite:
+Self-Paced Deep Regression Forests with Consideration on Underrepresented Samples.
+Lili Pan, Shijie Ai, Yazhou Ren, Zenglin Xu.
+In ECCV2020.

 ## Performance: ##
 - **Age Estimation on MORPH II Dataset**
 The MAEs of SP-DRFs and SPUDRFs at each pace descends gradually.
 The SPUDRFs show its superiority of taking predictive uncertainty into consideration, when compared with SP-DRFs.